CodeYourFuture/syllabus/docs/react/week-2/mentors.md

   - It is also convenient to (briefly) discuss how the virtual DOM is efficient
 - Re-rendering demo
   - Focus on the `Counter` component primarily, in particular the `console.log`
   - The code in `index.js` is just a way of forcing a re-render without using state.
-But we don't really want students to learn the bad habits here (we want them to ultimately learn state), so they are hidden away.
+But we don't really want trainees to learn the bad habits here (we want them to ultimately learn state), so they are hidden away.

 ### State